The interview process at Meta is challenging, especially for the engineering manager role where the bar is set high.

 In most cases, you'll start your interview process with Meta by talking to an HR recruiter on the phone.
 They are looking to confirm that you've got a chance of getting the job at all, so be prepared to explain your background and why you’re a good fit at Meta.
 You should expect typical behavioral and resume questions like, "Tell me about yourself","Why do you want to work at Meta?", or "Tell me about your current day-to-day."

-If you get past this first HR screen, the recruiter will then help schedule a first-round interview with a Meta engineering manager.
+If you get past this first HR screen, the recruiter will then help schedule an initial interview with a Meta engineering manager.
 One great thing about Meta is that they are very transparent about their recruiting process.
 Your HR contact will therefore walk you through the remaining steps in the hiring process, and will also share with you a helpful email listing resources you can use to prepare.

-2.1.3 First-round: 1 or 2 interviews
+2.1.3 First-round: 1 x 45-minute interview

 2.1.4 Onsite: 5 or 6 interviews

-- Technical design interviews
+- Product design

 2.2 What happens behind the scenes